 - 2-3 tbsp brown sugar

-- In a bowl, whisk together the egg white, cornstarch, and 1/4 tsp of the salt.
-Add the chicken pieces and stir to coat evenly.
+- In a bowl, whisk together 1 egg white, 2 teaspoons cornstarch, and ¼ tsp salt.
+Add 1 pound chicken pieces and stir to coat evenly.
 Let sit for 15 minutes at room temperature or up to overnight in the refrigerator.

 - Set a large saute pan over medium-high heat.
-Pour in 1 tbsp of the oil and swirl to coat.
-Add the red and yellow bell pepper chunks and cook for 2 minutes.
+Pour in 1 Tablespoon oil and swirl to coat.
+Add 1 red and 1 yellow bell pepper chunks and cook for 2 minutes.
 Remove onto a plate.

 - Return pan to the stove on medium-high heat.
-Pour in the remaining 1 tbsp of oil and swirl to coat (be sure to fully coat the pan so the meat won't stick).
+Pour in the remaining 1 Tablespoon oil and swirl to coat (be sure to fully coat the pan so the meat won't stick).
 Add the chicken to the pan, spreading it out in one layer.

 - Let the chicken saute, untouched, for 1 minute, until the bottoms are browned.
 Turn the chicken and cook other side the same for 1 minute.
 The chicken will still be pinkish in the middle.